markuvinicius/dojo_twitter_stream/README.md

 docker-compose up -d
 ```

-After that, you will should have two containers running: A MongoDB document database and a Python collection worker.
-To check it out, run the command:
+After that, you should have two containers running: A MongoDB document database and a Python Twitter Streamer.
+To check it out, run the command above:

 ```
 docker-compose ps
 ```
-#### Running the Reactive API
+#### Running the Reactive API (Under Revision)

 In order to run the Java Reactive API: